-We recognize that, collectively, we are more than just an evangelistic or teaching organization.
-We are a community of faith in Jesus Christ.
+We recognize that collectively, we are more than just an evangelistic or teaching organization.
+We are a community of people whose faith is in Jesus as Lord and Savior.
 A community formed by the Gospel and for the Gospel, and while various meetings of our community include attendees and guests, we also have fully participating members.
 The difference between attendees and members can be summed up in one word: commitment.

 Cultural: Our culture lacks commitment.
 This produces the phenomenon of “church hoppers.”
 Membership swims against the current of “consumer religion” by building character through commitment to a local body.